thewhitehouse007/junos-sys-check/README.md

 * Checks for VPN tunnel failures.
 (For SRX Only)
 #### INTERFACES
 * Checks if any configured interfaces are operationally down. (may not be so useful on a switch)
+* Advanced checks on those configured interfaces for input/output, CRC, FEC & other errors.

 To run the script, on any Internet connected Juniper Device...